maxffarrell/mysite/content/posts/techfaq/index.md

 ## Laptop recommendations

+{% alert(note=true) %}
-*(as of December 2024)*
+As of December 2024
+{% end %}

 - If your eyesight is a concern, go with 15" or larger (trust me!)
-- If you want the best reliability and good battery life, I recommend the MacBook Air M2 with 16GB of RAM.
+- If you want the best reliability and good battery life, I recommend the MacBook Air M2 with 16GB of RAM
+- As a rule of thumb, if you aren't sure of the differences between the MacBook Air and the Pro, you probably don't need to spend more for the Pro

+## Printer recommendations

+In general, Brother laser printers are the most reliable and work the best with cheaper third-party toner cartridges.

+If you print a lot of documents (black and white), the black and white printers are a lot cheaper to operate and it might be worth it to skip the color functionality.

+If you print a lot, the Brother Inkvestment line seems to be a good option, but they do clog up if you go a while without printing.

+If you print mainly photos... (researching this one!)